-- " Google Mobility Reports can help one understand the stringency measures of the lockdowns better. - " During Lockdown 1.0 when people stayed at home, the residential index moved up (from the baseline/pre-pandemic level of 0) while other variables turned a deep negative. - Over the course of the unlock phases, as activity resumed, Grocery and Pharmacy briefly touched 0 in June before falling again in July.
-It started to move towards 0 again in end August.
+- " Google Mobility Reports help in understanding the lockdown stringency measures much better. - During Lockdown 1.0 when people stayed at home, the residential index moved up (from the baseline/pre-pandemic level of 0) while other variables turned a deep negative. - Over the course of the unlock phases, as activity resumed, Grocery and Pharmacy moved above O (pre-pandemic level) in early September while Residential steadily progressed towards the baseline.